Going mobile: Travel's eventual high-tech future

 "We remain to be convinced about customer reaction, which should be measured by proper impartial surveys rather than simple assertions by self-interested purveyors of technology," Morris told Reuters.

-Paul Behan, head of passenger experience at the International Air Transport Association (IATA), said a focus on mobile boarding neglects other aspects of traveller stress.
+Paul Behan, head of passenger experience at the International Air Transport Association (IATA), said a focus on mobile boarding neglects other aspects of traveler stress.

 "The boarding process itself is not necessarily a major hassle for passengers; rather any frustration seems to come from the issue of trying to find all-important luggage space in the overhead bins."

-An ongoing baggage programme replacing manual luggage systems will save an estimated $1.9 billion per year.
+An ongoing baggage program replacing manual luggage systems will save an estimated $1.9 billion per year.

 (Editing by Paul Casciato)